UgaritAlignment/Alignment-Gold-Standards/grc-lat/README.md

 ## Ancient Greek-Latin Alignment Gold Standard:

-The the gold standard dataset consits of 100 fragments randomly selected from the [*Digital Fragmenta Historicorum Graecorum* (DFHG)](https://www.dfhg-project.org/) corpus and were aligned manually by two experts on [Ugarit](https://ugarit.ialigner.com/ "Ugarit"), based on an Annotation [Style Guide](guidelines_grc-lat.pdf) developed for this project.
+The gold standard dataset consists of 100 fragments randomly selected from the [*Digital Fragmenta Historicorum Graecorum* (DFHG)](https://www.dfhg-project.org/) corpus and were aligned manually by two experts on [Ugarit](https://ugarit.ialigner.com/ "Ugarit"), based on an Annotation [Style Guide](guidelines_grc-lat.pdf) developed for this project.
 The Inter-Annotator-Agreement is 90.5%.

 |                   | Anno.
 1                  | Anno.
 2 | Agreement |
 |-------------------|--------------------------|---------|-----------|